OISTE/repository/OWGTMCPS.md

 ### 5.3.3  Training requirements

-Personnel directly involved in OGTM, including “Issuing CAs” operated by third parties and Registration Authorities, will follow an internal training plan adapted to their assigned attributions.
+Personnel directly involved in OWGTM, including “Issuing CAs” operated by third parties and Registration Authorities, will follow an internal training plan adapted to their assigned attributions.
 This training will be compliant with industry regulations, as the CA/Browser Forum Baseline and/or Extended Validation Requirements, as applicable.

 ### 5.3.4  Retraining frequency and requirements